 Weekly Introductions and Weekly Wrap Ups

-Each weekly folder contains an item prompting you to write a Weekly Introduction and a Weekly Wrap Up.
+Each weekly module contains an item prompting you to write a Weekly Introduction and a Weekly Wrap Up.
 These components can be fulfilled in a variety of ways, and ideas are provided in the template text.
 The purpose of these items are to encourage personalization and may provide a degree of repetition that is often lacking in online classes.
 Instructors feel a need to give an introduction and conclusion when they are in a face-to-face classroom, but online, too often information is simply dropped in, and students are expected to figure out how the pieces fit together themselves.
 We are asking you to give your online students the advantage of dialog similar to what you would provide in a traditional classroom.

 CIDT’s Color Code